zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 **Java**

-Java 1.7 is required.
+Java 1.7 (Oracle/OpenJDK) is required.
 64 bit is recommended.
 A suitable JDK is installed along with Cloudera (if using the parcel installation method)
+Other JVM's are not supported.

 **Hadoop**

-* Hadoop 2.3.
-A suitable hadoop version is installed along with Cloudera (if using the parcel installation method)
+* Hadoop 2.3 >= A suitable hadoop version is installed along with Cloudera (if using the parcel installation method)
-* Hive 0.14 recommended.
+* Hive 0.14 >= recommended.
 A suitable hive version is installed along with Cloudera (if using the parcel installation method)
+* Spark 1.5 >= recommended as ML framework.
+A suitable Spark version may not be included (yet) in your chosen hadoop distribution
-* Mahout 0.9 A suitable mahout version is installed along with Cloudera (if using the parcel installation method)
+* (Deprecated) Mahout 0.9 A suitable mahout version is installed along with Cloudera (if using the parcel installation method)

 **Other necessary system packages**